Airbus reports emissions data amid climate pressure

 In 2020, it delivered 566 aircraft with estimated lifetime emissions of 440 million tonnes, including 80 million for fuel.

-Airbus also published carbon intensity data suggesting an "average efficiency" of 66.6 grammes of CO2e per passenger-kilometre in 2019, improving to 63.5g in 2020.
+Airbus also published carbon intensity data suggesting an "average efficiency" of 66.6g of CO2e per passenger-kilometre in 2019, improving to 63.5g in 2020.

 A senior Airbus official said the data included conservative assumptions for synthetic fuels, whose use is expected to grow.